zinefer/lets-encrypt-azure/Readme.md

 ## Configure

-Along with the function app a storage account is created and the keyvault previously mentioned must exist.
+Along with the function app a storage account is created and the keyvault(s) previously mentioned must exist.

-They are used to store the metadata and certificates for the renewal process.
+The storage account is used to store the metadata and configuration for the renewal process (inside container `letsencrypt`).

-If the function was deployed successfully you can run it once manually.
+If the function was deployed successfully you can run it once manually (using the provided http function `execute`).
 The storage account should then contain a container `letsencrypt` with a `config/sample.json` file (both will be automatically created by the function call if they don't exist yet).

 The file contains comments and you should be able to add your own web apps and domains quite easily based on them.

 **Note:** The config/sample.json file is always ignored when generating certificates, you must use a different filename (e.g. config/my-domain.json).

+(Personal recommendation: If you name Azure resources, name them all identical, e.g. resourcegroup "letsencrypt-func" -> azure function "letsencrypt-func", keyvault -> "letsencrypt-func", etc. The configuration has a fallback system, if most resources are named identical you only need to specify one and the rest are inferred by the config fallback system).

 The azure function will have it's [managed identity](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) enabled (service principal name will be the same as the function instance name).
-You need to grant it at least Get, List, Update and Import permissions for `Certificates` in all keyvaults that you intend to use.
+You need to grant it at least Get, List, Update and Import permissions for `Certificates` in all keyvaults that you intend to use for certificate storage.

 ## Run